dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 How to serve your application via HTTP.
 :::

-In DBOS, you focus on your business logic and leave the rest to us.
 Let's add an HTTP GET handler to your application so it can send greetings to your friends.
 Add this code to `src/operations.ts`: